wbdana-old/weather-app/README.md

-# weather-app-tutorial
+# weather-app

-An run-through of the Node.js + Express tutorial found at https://codeburst.io/build-a-weather-website-in-30-minutes-with-node-js-express-openweather-a317f904897b, using OpenWeatherMap.
+A basic weather app using OpenWeatherMap.